 Located at our Northside Location

-Reconstructive surgery is a specialized form of plastic surgery that is designed to restore proper function while correcting defects and abnormalities of the face and body.
-A board certified plastic and reconstructive surgeon, Dr. Williams received specialized training at both New York University and Emory University in Atlanta, GA.
-For patients who have facial abnormalities, either due to trauma, disease, or craniofacial defects (such as cleft lip/palate), Dr. Joseph Williams utilizes the least invasive and most up-to-date surgical techniques to restore both functionality and appearance.
+Reconstructive surgery is a highly specialized form of plastic surgery that is designed to restore proper function while correcting defects and abnormalities of the face and/or body.
+Board certified plastic and reconstructive surgeon Dr. Joseph Williams received specialized training at both New York University and Emory University in Atlanta, GA.
+For more than twenty years, Dr. Williams has helped restore both functionality and appearance to patients with facial abnormalities, whether they are due to trauma, disease, or craniofacial defects, by utilizing the least invasive and most up-to-date surgical techniques.

 Click on a procedure listed below to read more: